zephyris/opengfx2/graphics/README.txt

 Many images are automatically generated.
 All 8-bit images are generated from RGB or RGBA (32bpp) png images.
 The 32bpp png images may themselves have a source, and may be manually derived from Paint.NET (pdn), GIMP (xcf) or Blender (blend) files.

-All "*_8bpp.png" images are automatically generated from the file called "*_32bpp.png".
+All "*_8bpp.png" and "*_bt32bpp.png" images are automatically generated from the file called "*_32bpp.png".
-Do not directly modify any file named "*_8bpp.png", your changes will be overwritten!
+Do not directly modify any file named "*_8bpp.png" or "*_bt32bpp.png", your changes will be overwritten!

 Files within a directory named "pygen" are automatically generated from images in the parent directory.
 This includes files named "*_32bpp.png", do not modify them as your changes will be overwritten!